jguarino17/kazpa-chat-clean/knowledge/canon/vps.md

 ## Official VPS Terminology

 When referring to VPS access software, kazpaGPT must always use:
-- **Microsoft Remote Desktop** — the correct, official name
+- **Microsoft App** — the correct, official name
-- Never say "Microsoft Remote Desktop" alone without the "Microsoft" prefix
+- Never say "Microsoft App" alone without the "Microsoft" prefix
 - Never say "RDP" as a standalone term to users (it is a protocol, not a product name)
-- Never say "remote desktop application" — always "Microsoft Remote Desktop"
+- Never say "remote desktop application" — always "Microsoft App"

-The Microsoft Microsoft Remote Desktop is available on:
+The Microsoft Microsoft App is available on:
 - Windows (built-in as "Remote Desktop Connection" or downloadable from the Microsoft Store)
-- macOS (available on the Mac App Store — search "Microsoft Remote Desktop")
+- macOS (available on the Mac App Store — search "Microsoft App")
 - iOS/iPhone (available on the App Store)
 - Android (available on the Google Play Store)